talorlik/ldap-2fa-on-k8s/WARP.md

 ### Making Infrastructure Changes

 1. Update `variables.tfvars` with desired changes
-2. For application layer, ensure passwords are set via environment variables (see Configuration section)
+2. For application layer, ensure OpenLDAP passwords are exported as environment variables (for local use) or available as GitHub secrets (the setup script handles retrieval automatically)
 3. For backend_infra, run `./setup-backend.sh` to automatically configure and deploy (includes Terraform init, workspace, validate, plan, apply)
-4. For application layer, run `./setup-backend.sh` to configure backend, then manually run Terraform commands
+4. For application layer, run `./setup-application.sh` to automatically configure and deploy (includes password secret retrieval, Terraform init, workspace, validate, plan, apply, and Kubernetes environment setup)
 5. For multi-region or multi-environment deployments, run setup scripts again with different selections
 6. Review `CHANGELOG.md` and `application/CHANGELOG.md` for recent changes and verification steps